Management of Second Stage of Labor | Article | GLOWM

 3

-Bony pelvic outlet obstruction due to a narrow subpubic arch.
+Model of female human pelvis.
+Note bony pelvic outlet obstruction due to a narrow subpubic arch.

-ASSESSING FETAL WELL-BEING DURING SECOND STAGE OF LABOR
+ASSESSING FETAL WELLBEING DURING SECOND STAGE OF LABOR

 2